 Alley of Flowers

 It is a narrow street adorned with lots of flower pots on the walls, which are daily taken care of by the neighbors of the area.
-The alley of flowers begins at Velazquez Bosco Street and ends at a small square with no exit.
+The Alley begins at Velazquez Bosco Street and ends at a small square with no exit.
 In this square, there is an octagonal fountain and a marble column in the center, where the water comes from.

 Curiosities of the Street